rfprod/rust-workspace/README.md

 git cz
 ```

-Alternatively, given there are no conflicts with other projects that use [the commitizen npm package](https://www.npmjs.com/package/commitizen), one could install commitizen globally via `pypi` like This
+Alternatively, given there are no conflicts with other projects that use [the commitizen npm package](https://www.npmjs.com/package/commitizen), one could install commitizen globally via `pypi` like this

 ```bash
 sudo pip3 install -U Commitizen